Skip to main content

 Pads and pull-up pants

 The most popular incontinence products are absorbent pads.
-These are worn inside underwear to soak up wee.
+You can wear these inside underwear to soak up pee.

 Pads and pull-up pants use the same technology as babies' nappies.
 They have a 'hydrophobic' layer which draws wee away from the surface of the product.
 This means your skin stays dry.